 One of my biggest complaints with community library boxes are that they can just have random (not well-loved) books.
 I want mine to be a place to be inspired to read more.
 A place where you go to find books that are well-loved.
 So, I was careful to stock it with books that should be well-received by most.

-If you are new here and want to tune into the podcast on this, check it out.
-This isn’t a transcript of the podcast.
-On the podcast, you’ll hear my thoughts on my little library but also ideas to foster and create one for your community.
+If you are new here and want to tune into the podcast on this, check it out, below.
+On the podcast, you'll hear my thoughts on my little library but also ideas to foster and create one for your community.